 Advisory Committee.
 Selection of an advisory committee is based on the expressed desires of the student and the availability and willingness of faculty to serve.
-The graduate coordinator is available for consultation, however, it is the responsibility of the student to find a major professor to serve as chair and help form an advisory committee.
+The graduate coordinator is available for consultation.
+However, it is the responsibility of the student to find a major professor to serve as chair and help form an advisory committee.
 Students are strongly encouraged to familiarize themselves with the research programs of faculty early in their first semester.
 Students can then request to meet with faculty to discuss possible research opportunities.

 Final approval of the committee is made by the Dean of the Graduate School after review and approval by the graduate coordinator.
 The major professor and at least one other member must be a member of the graduate faculty.
 The advisory committee form must be submitted to the Graduate School by the end of the student's second semester.
 The form is available on the Graduate School website.
 Program of Study.
 A student's program of study (courses) and thesis outline are developed in consultation with his or her advisory committee.
 This program of study is subject to approval by the graduate coordinator and Dean of the Graduate School.
 The minimum residence requirement is one academic year.
 A student's program of study should be approved by the graduate coordinator no later than the beginning of finals week in the second semester.
 The program of study form is also available on the Graduate School website.
+All graduate students must meet with their major advisor to develop a course plan for the upcoming semester.
+Any deviation from the course plan must be approved by the major advisor.
 While an advisory committee will provide guidance in initiating a thesis and in conducting the research, the responsibility for the completion of the thesis is entirely that of the graduate student.
 The normal time for completing an acceptable M.S. thesis is six months full-time.
 From the thesis, a student is required to prepare, with the supervision and assistance of the advisory committee, a manuscript for publication.
-All master's students are required to give an oral presentation in the department on their thesis research prior to their graduation.
-The presentation must be scheduled with the communications committee chair at least two weeks in advance.
+All master's students are required to give a defense/oral presentation in the department on their thesis research prior to their graduation.
+The defense must be scheduled with the graduate program administrator at least two weeks in advance.
 All M.S. students are expected but not required to present a paper or poster at a professional conference at least once before graduation.